 Sundays at Harajuku are special.

-This is the gravel path towards Meiji Shrine, which is deep inside.
-I had quietly followed the trio with the girl wearing the red cap, all the way from the train station, because I didn’t really know where Meiji Shrine was located at, and I presumed they were going to the shrine too because they had been looking at the same map as me at the station.These are barrels of sake wrapped in straw, offered each year to the enshrined deities at Meiji Jingu, Emperor Meiji and Empress Shoken, by members of Meiji Jingu Nationwide Sake Brewers Association.
-These donations are made as an expression of deep respect for the late royal couple, who supported and led the industrial growth and modernisation of Japan.
+This is the gravel path that leads people towards Meiji Shrine, which is deep inside the forest.
+I had quietly followed the trio with the girl wearing the red cap, all the way from the train station, because I didn’t really know where Meiji Shrine was located at.
+I presumed they were going to the shrine too!
+Because they had been looking at the same map as me at the train station.
+When in doubt while travelling solo, I always follow the crowd, hehe.

 Here we are.
 Meiji Shrine.

-I was looking around, getting a feel of the surroundings, when out of nowhere..
+I was looking around, getting a feel of the surroundings when out of nowhere…

 This little girl, dressed in colorful, Japanese traditional costume came into my sight.

-I had stumbled upon a traditional Japanese festival called Shichi-Go-San (7-5-3).
+Turned out that I’d stumbled upon a traditional Japanese festival called Shichi-Go-San (7-5-3).

 At age 3, a ceremony called kamioki (髪置き), children are allowed to let their hair grow out instead of it being shaved constantly as per past traditional customs.
 At age 5, a young boy gets to wear his first hakama pants in public.
 The ceremony is called “hakamagi-no-gi” (袴着の儀), associated with roles and responsibilities.

-Today, the 3 ceremonies are not always carried out, but a visit to the shrine for prayers and gratitude remains.
+Today, the 3 ceremonies are not always carried out, but a visit to the shrine for prayers and gratitude remains!

+Was very happy to be able to witness this interesting Shichi-Go-San festival!
 Shichi-Go-San takes place on Nov 15 every year, and families will bring the children to a Shinto shrine on the weekend closest to Nov 15.